Key Management

 - Key Versions & Rotations

-- Each vault master encryption key is automatically assigned a key version.
-When you rotate a key, the Vault service generates a new key version.
-The Vault service can generate the key material for the new key version or you can import your own key material.
+- Each master encryption key is automatically assigned a key version.
+When you rotate a key, the Key Management service generates a new key version.
+The Key Management service can generate the key material for the new key version or you can import your own key material.

 - Automatic Key Rotation